Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 9. Flushing

 Nestled in Queens, Flushing stands out as a truly unique neighborhood.
-It is an affordable neighborhood with an average rent of $2,600 for a 2-bedroom apartment.
+It is an affordable neighborhood with an average rent of $3,600 for a 2-bedroom apartment, and at a median of about $905 it has the cheapest rooms of any Queens neighborhood on Diggz.
+Search demand ranks 74th of 135, so there is meaningfully less competition for what does get listed.
 And dividing that rent with a roommate is the best way to save money in NYC.

 But what makes Flushing truly special are its one-of-a-kind cafe spots.
 From the bustling atmosphere of M Tea to the charming elegance of Prince Tea House – reminiscent of a scene straight out of Bridgerton – each cafe offers a distinct experience you won’t find anywhere else.